2005-2015 Toyota Tacoma

 Overview of the Toyota Tacoma

-If you want to add bass to your system JL Audio offers a custom-fit Stealthbox sub enclosure that's made to fit perfectly in this popular truck.
-You can also continue to use your factory-equipped steering wheel audio controls with a new stereo by using a special adapter.
+If you want to add bass to your system, JL Audio offers custom-fit Stealthbox sub enclosures that fit perfectly in the AccessCab or DoubleCab.
+You can also continue to use your factory-equipped steering wheel audio controls with your new stereo with the help of a special adapter.

 Replacing your factory radio